ugonnaagwu/practicechangeremote/Week 2/[ENG2.3]Branching, merging, and merge conflicts.md

     </tr>
    </table>

-6. Next, fill in a brief description of your pull request:
+6. Next, fill in a brief description of your pull request, and click the green 'Create Pull Request' button to create the pull request.
+   (For now it's fine if you're getting the error message about "Can't automatically merge".
+We'll need to fix that, but for now it's fine)
       ![Open pull request](./OpenPullRequestWithConflict.png)

 7. If someone has modified the repo that you cloned (since you last cloned or pulled from it) then you will see the following: